} -->

 .Cxxxv.
 Applade Ryalle.—Take Applys, & seþe hem tylle þey ben tendyr, & þan lat hem kele; þen draw hem þorw a straynour; & on flesshe day caste þer-to gode fatte broþe of freysshe beef, an whyte grece, & Sugre, & Safroun, & gode pouder; & in a Fysshe day, take Almaunde mylke, & oyle of Olyff, & draw þer-vppe with-al a gode pouder, & serue forth.
 An for nede, draw it vppe with Wyne, & a lytil hony put þer-to for to make it þan dowcet; & serue it forth.

-For each of the soups I heated the broth with the sugar or honey where it was appropriate (honey for in need, sugar for flesh and fish days).
-I also added the "grease", in this case butter to both of the flesh and fish day recipes, and then added the pureed and spiced apple mixture.
-I cooked these together until the soup had reduced to the consistency I wanted, and then served.
+For each soup variation, I heated the liquid base with sugar or honey as appropriate (honey for "in need," sugar for flesh and fish days).
+I also added the "grease" — in this case, butter or olive oil — to the flesh and fish day recipes before stirring in the puréed and spiced apple.
+I cooked the mixtures together until they reduced to the consistency I wanted, then served them hot.

 Similar Recipes